ckprod/mouse-handler/README.md

 mouse-handler is a small javascript component which can be used as base class for mouse actions.
 Its main purpose is to distinguish between drag and click actions.
 If the left mouse button is pressed (and still hold) and the mouse movement is within the "no drag"-circle it is still in the click case, otherwise (movement beyound circle) the drag case is triggered.
 The following functions are available for overriding:

 - _mousePrepareClick: called on left mouse button down
-- _mousePrepareDrag: called on trigging the drag case
+- _mousePrepareDrag: called on triggering the drag case
 - _mouseDrag: called on every mouse move
 - _mouseExecuteClick: called on left mouse button release (if in the click case)
 - _mouseStopDrag: called on left mouse button release (if in the drag case)